DONATE

 What is trachoma?

-Trachoma is the world’s leading infectious cause of blindness, and is part of a group of conditions known as neglected tropical diseases (often referred to as NTDs).
+Trachoma is one of a group of conditions known as neglected tropical diseases.

 What causes trachoma?

-The disease thrives where there are water shortages, poor sanitation and infestations of flies.
-It’s caused by repeated infection with bacteria known as ‘chlamydia trachomatis’, and it spreads through contact with infected flies and via hands, clothes or bedding that have been in contact with an infected person.
+Trachoma spreads through contact with flies that carry the bacteria, or via hands, clothes or bedding that have been in contact with an infected person.

 What are the symptoms of trachoma?